Old Sacramento Historic District, United States of America - Things to Do in Old Sacramento Historic District

 Sacramento History Museum

 Discover Sacramento's fascinating past through engaging exhibits covering the Gold Rush, early settlement, and the city's development into California's capital.
-The museum features authentic artifacts, interactive displays, and multimedia presentations that bring local history to life.
-Underground tours of the historic city streets reveal the remnants of Sacramento's original street level.
+The museum features artifacts, photographs, and interactive displays that chronicle the dramatic transformation from frontier outpost to modern city.

 Getting There